Burj Al Babas

 Burj Al Babas is an abandoned residential development located near Mudurnu, Turkey with 732 nearly identical houses, each designed to resemble a miniature château.
 The site, under development by the Sarot Group, was abandoned in 2019 after the developers filed for bankruptcy with a debt of US$5 million.

+Drone footage of the complex and its cluster of Disney-like chateaux appeared online in the early 2020s, raising interest in the history of the complex.